 The blurb for Whispers Under Ground implies that the FBI agent is a Fundamentalist who'll spend most of the book locking horns with the apprentice-wizard protagonist.
 Her faith is only very obliquely referenced, she doesn't even learn magic exists until the conclusion, and her only real concern about it is how to avoid mentioning it to her Bureau superiors.

 This is the cover for the Japanese version of Moon Over Soho.
 In the author's own words "I have no idea who this is supposed to be."
+(The Japanese covers of the other books show reasonably recognisable versions of Nightingale, the King of the Quiet People, and Sky the dryad, but the main character is conspicuously absent.)

 The series of Sonic the Hedgehog novels in the early 1990s where rife with this; often shoddily drawn and seemingly the artist had no clue what the book was about outside of the title: